drewherron/llm-librarian/README.md

 A command-line tool that uses AI to automatically organize your ebook collection.
 It supports PDF, EPUB, MOBI, and AZW3 files.

+This works, but not quite well as I'd originally hoped...
+I may come back to it when I have more time.

 ## Features

 - Extract metadata and content from multiple ebook formats